nikkeijin/web-scraping/README.md

 ```bash
 node start.js
 ```
 Note: Remember to run 'npm install' command if this is your first time running the application.
-You may run schedule.js instead of start.js if you need to scheduling your web-scraping service.
+You may run schedule.js instead of start.js if you wish scheduling option for your web-scraping service.

 # How to enable Google Sheets API